renovatebot/renovate/docs/development/design-decisions.md

 ## Separate Branches per dependency

 We decided that Renovate should create a separate branch for each dependency, at least by default.
-So if 20 dependencies need to be updated, you'll get 20 branches (and 20 PRs) from Renovate.
+So if 20 dependencies need to be updated, you will get 20 branches (and 20 PRs) from Renovate.
 This may look bad, but it's better than putting all 20 dependencies in a single branch, which makes it hard to work out which upgrade causes a test failure.

 But you can override the default templates for branch name to get a single branch for all dependencies.